 Earlier this week I set off on yet another awesome adventure to the northern region of the island and I discovered the Banyu Wana Amerta Waterfall in Bali, Indonesia.

 There are countless waterfalls in Bali and sometimes it’s hard trying to decide which one to explore, especially if you are here on a short holiday.
 As of late, I have visited several waterfalls including Aling Aling, Leke Leke and Dusun Kuning, each of which is absolutely amazing and not that popular…yet.

 WHERE TO FIND THE BANYU WANA AMERTA WATERFALL IN BALI

-The entrance to the waterfall is clearly marked with this sign and the entrance fee is a donation so I paid 10,000 Rupiah to enter.
+The entrance to the waterfall is clearly marked with this sign and the entrance fee is by donation so I paid 10,000 Rupiah to enter.
 The locals at the ticket office were so happy to see us because we were possibly the first tourists to ever visit these hidden waterfalls.

 We made our way down a dirt track and came across a group of local villagers cutting steps into the earth, making it safe and accessible for visitors coming to Banyu Wana Amerta Waterfall.
-It is approx a 20 minute hike down to the waterfalls through some very lush banana plantations.
+It is approximately a 20-minute hike down to the waterfalls through some very lush banana plantations.
 I was hoping to have the spot all to ourselves, though when we got to the bottom there was around 50 Indonesians.
 I thought to myself that it must be a popular spot for the locals and then I watched on and noticed that they were working really hard constructing bamboo bridges, clearing out the rock pools beneath the falls and planting beautiful flora to add to the ambience.